NameMC/sniping/README.md

 # **III.
 Intervals**

 The notion of intervals seems to confuse most beginner snipers.
-This feature is relatively new in the history of sniping.
+Understandably so; this feature is relatively new in the history of sniping.
 On September 13, 2022, Mojang [made the username history API private](https://help.minecraft.net/hc/en-us/articles/8969841895693-Username-History-API-Removal-FAQ-).
 This made it impossible for 3rd-party sites like NameMC, 3NAME, Laby, etc. to access your name history.
 Instead, these websites have resorted to using their own databases, which allow for the continuity of name history, albeit less accurate than before.
 One of those inaccuracies is deriving the precise time a username is changed.
 Since the API is private, NameMC/3NAME/Laby cannot fetch the change time from the API and must instead create two intervals when the name might drop.
 The username in question will always free up between these two intervals.

-Depending on the frequency of updates on the name's profile, the interval range can be shorter or longer.
+Depending on the frequency of updates on the desired name's profile, the interval range can be shorter or longer.
 This means accounts that have less active viewers will have greater interval durations if they decide to change their name.
+This is because 3rd-party websites reference two factors when establishing the intervals:

+- The last time the profile was viewed with a previous username
+- The first time the profile was viewed with a new username

+Suppose the name "John" was viewed a day ago.
+Then, the same person decided to view the profile today.
+Since the last update, John's name has been changed to John2.
+The interval will be `±1 day` since that was the difference between the two profile updates.

 -------------------------------------------